serverless/serverless/lib/plugins/aws/deploy/compile/events/apiGateway/README.md

 the `${file(templatefile)}` syntax.

 #### Pass Through Behavior
 API Gateway provides multiple ways to handle requests where the Content-Type header does not match any of the specified mapping templates.
+When this happens, the request payload will either be passed through the integration request *without transformation* or rejected with a `415 - Unsupported Media Type`, depending on the configuration.

-If not specified, a value of *NEVER* will be used.
+You can define this behavior as follows (if not specified, a value of **NEVER** will be used):

 ```yml
 functions: